API specification

 SVBackend

-Bases: Backend
+Bases: EmulatorBackend

 A backend for emulating Pulser sequences using state vectors and sparse matrices.
+Noisy simulation is supported by solving the Lindblad equation and using effective noise channel or jump operators

 Emulates the given sequence.